 It only runs 22 minutes.
 Which means for a 30 minute meeting you have plenty of time to answer questions, or get things back on track if you run overtime on a slide or end up in a detour.

-It’s also format neutral.
-You don’t need to use slides.
+It's also format neutral.
+You don't need to use slides.
 In fact I encourage you not to.
-But I’ve created an executive level presentation PowerPoint template you can grab.
+But I've created this executive level presentation PowerPoint template you can download.

 2. The hook